Home Heat Pump Guide

 • 10-15 years old: Repairs are usually worthwhile unless the repair cost exceeds 30-40% of a new unit's price.

 • 15-20 years old: Evaluate on a case-by-case basis.
-If the compressor needs replacing and the unit is over 18 years old, a new unit might offer better efficiency and another 20+ years of life.
+If the compressor needs replacing and the unit is over 18 years old, a new unit might offer better efficiency.

 Frequently Asked Questions